futuregrid/manual/doc/source/fgmanual.rst

     done

-| Merge all of the differences.
-Check out the following files and merge
+Merge all of the differences.
+Check out the following files and merge the differences:

-the differences:
-|
-|  libexec/workspace-control/mount-alter.sh
+libexec/workspace-control/mount-alter.sh
-|  lantorrent/etc/\*
+lantorrent/etc/\*
-|  etc/workspace-control/libvirt\_template.xml
+etc/workspace-control/libvirt\_template.xml

-|
-|  Make sure that everything in nimbus2.7/var/workspace-control/kernels
-is also in
+Make sure that everything in nimbus2.7/var/workspace-control/kernels is also in nimbus-iaas-controls-2.8/workspace-control/var/workspace-control/kernels

-nimbus-iaas-controls-2.8/workspace-control/var/workspace-control/kernels
-|
-|  scp everything under nimbus-iaas-controls-2.8/workspace-control to
-all VMM nodes:/opt/nimbus/
+scp everything under nimbus-iaas-controls-2.8/workspace-control to all VMM nodes:/opt/nimbus/

-FAQ
-===

 FAQ
 ===